unoplatform/uno.extensions/doc/07-Navigation.md

 **! eg. !MessageDialog  or  !CustomDialog

-Navigates to the desired route as a dialog.
-MessageDialog is a predefined route used to display a MessageDialog.
-CustomDialog is the dialog that inherits from ContentDialog.
+Navigates to the desired route as a dialog. `MessageDialog` is a predefined route used to display a `MessageDialog`. `CustomDialog` is the dialog that inherits from `ContentDialog`.